 What is DOGE and how does it affect government contractors?

 The Department of Government Efficiency (DOGE) is a temporary organization within the Executive Office of the President, established in January 2025 to reduce federal spending and modernize government operations.
-It has driven the termination of over 10,000 federal contracts, issued stop-work orders, and required every agency to review existing contracts for potential termination or modification.
+It has driven the termination of thousands of federal contracts, issued stop-work orders, and required every agency to review existing contracts for potential termination or modification.
 DOGE is scheduled to sunset by July 4, 2026, but the procurement reforms it triggered will persist.

 Can the government cancel my contract because of DOGE?